 By creating or buying a meditation altar you give yourself a dedicated space in the home where you meditate.
 It’s your go-to place for sitting and meditating.
 And it is perhaps the most important of all the different sorts of furniture for meditating.

-Over time your altar will become full of positive energy because of the amount of times you meditate there.
-It will become a safe have when you nee to retreat and restore your soul.
-It’s that divine abode, only in your own home.
+Over time it will become full of positive energy because of the amount of times you meditate there.
+It will become a safe haven when you need to retreat and restore your soul.
+It’s that restful, restorative plate where you heal.

 Plus, the actual act of creating a meditation altar is something special in itself.
 You get to design a sacred space and fill it with your sacred items.
-Just like creating a garden meditation area, creating a meditation altar is a special task.
+Just like creating a garden meditation area, this is a special task.

 How To Create A Meditation Altar—The Basics